TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 one central place.
 To get a visual glipse of the repository, I like to use a program called ''synaptic''.

-IMPORTANT: To open a terminal in Raspbian, click on the black rectangle in the upper left of the screen.<br>
+IMPORTANT: To open a terminal in Raspberry Pi OS, click on the black rectangle in the upper left of the screen.<br>
 To install synaptic, run this command in a terminal: